jeff1evesque/machine-learning/README.md

 The web-interface only supports SVM dataset(s) in csv, or xml format.
 Upon dataset submission (i.e. training), the data is validated on the client-side (i.e. javascript, php), converted to a json object, validated on the server-side (python), then stored into corresponding EAV database tables.

 When using the web-interface, it is important to ensure the csv, or xml file(s) are properly formatted.
-Otherwise, corresponding python scripts will fail to create the json object representation, and subsequently fail storing the dataset(s) into corresponding database tables.
+Otherwise, corresponding python scripts will fail to create the json object representation, and subsequently fail to store the dataset(s) into corresponding database tables.

 ###Test Scripts